 VMware NIC teaming is a way to group several network interface cards (NICs) to behave as one logical NIC.
-When using NIC teaming in ESXi, we recommend you load balance using originating Virtual Port ID due to its low complexity (it does not steal CPU cycles from the host).
-Source MAC hash is also usable; we do not recommend IP hash because of the CPU overhead for a lot of media packets.
+When using NIC teaming in ESXi, we recommend you load balance based on originating virtual port ID due to its low complexity (it does not steal CPU cycles from the host).
+You can also load balance based on source MAC hash; however we do not recommend IP hash because of the high CPU overhead when a large number of media packets are involved.